euro-cordex/py-cordex/CONTRIBUTING.rst

    >>> cordex.__version__

-The nice thing about the *editable* mode (that's the ``-e`` flag in the pip install command) is that you can not edit the code directly in the package and use it without having to reinstall the package.
+The nice thing about the *editable* mode (that's the ``-e`` flag in the pip install command) is that you can edit the code directly in the package and use it without having to reinstall the package.
 If you work a lot in Jupyter notebooks for development, you should check out the autoreload magic, e.g., add a cell in the top of your notebook containing: